cjm771/AudioAnalyzer.js/README.md

 ```

 # React Component
-A react data component can be conveniently used in your react application like so. `url` would be your mp3, `play ` would be a bboolean toggle to start / stop the playing.
+A react data component can be conveniently used in your react application like so. `url` would be your mp3, `play ` would be a boolean toggle to start / stop the playing.
 And attach event listenrs to `onAnalyze` or  `onReady`.

 ###  Component
 ``` jsx